 $100 well spent.

 Cutting granite is a messy job as we discovered when we first had the granite installed several years ago.
-Imagine a very fine layer of granite dust over everything.
+Imagine a very fine layer of granite dust over everything (do to a Shop-Vac mishap).
 We were dusting for weeks.
 To cut down on the granite dust, I installed a dust curtain to contain it.

 Worked like a charm.

 Now the granite sits flush with the existing cabinets to make it appear as if they had always been there.